-Photomyne is a strong scanner — they pioneered the multi-photo album-page capture workflow, and many archivists use it as the digitization step.
-Nostalgia is what comes next: Photo Insight, restoration, People tagging, Family Vaults, the archive your relatives can actually open years from now.
-The two can complement each other; if you only need to digitize, Photomyne may be enough.
+Photomyne is a strong scanner.
+They pioneered the multi-photo album-page capture workflow, and many archivists use it as the digitization step.
+Nostalgia now covers both halves of the job: an in-app scanner with a live guide frame, glare-burst capture for glossy prints, and multi-photo album-page splitting, plus everything that comes after the scan: Photo Insight, restoration, People tagging, Family Vaults, the archive your relatives can actually open years from now.
+If you already scan with Photomyne, the two still complement each other.

 Older-audience-friendly UX